 A part-time soldier since 1910, Astley Clarke was a Lieutenant Colonel in the Royal Army Medical Corps and was swiftly appointed Administrator of the 5th Northern General Hospital, an RAMC unit which took up residence in the former Leicestershire and Rutland Lunatic Asylum next to Victoria Park.
 The worthies of the Lit and Phil dispersed to military, naval, governmental or medical duties, or else devoted their fund-raising work to the war effort.

-Three years later, despite there still being no end in site to the 'war to end wars', the idea of a Leicester University College was raised once again.
+Three years later, despite there still being no end in sight to the 'war to end wars', the idea of a Leicester University College was raised once again.
 On 14 November 1917 - a few days after the Battle of Passchendaele, a few days before the Battle of Cambrai - the Leicester Daily Post told its readers that the city should have “more than a mere artistic war memorial.”
 A better memorial to lives lost and ruined, argued the paper, would be the establishment of a University College so that the next generation might achieve better things than their forefathers.
 Furthermore, a ready made site presented itself.

 After the Armistice, the fund-raising campaign took off in earnest, spurred on by a determination to create a 'living memorial' to those who had given their lives.
 By January 1920, just 14 months after Astley Clarke's first bundle of five pound notes, the total stood at £100,000, including numerous donations by grieving parents and wives in memory of husbands and sons who would never return to Leicester.
 The 5th Northern General had finally vacated the old lunatic asylum buildings which were promptly bought by local businessman Thomas Fielding Johnson, and just as promptly donated to the council as a site for the University College.